Eric-Spencer/GW-CybersecurityBootcamp2021-22/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+No configuration was performed manually, which is advantageous because it automates the process of deploying configurations on multiple web-servers, and thus ensures any configuration script is handled identically on all servers within the server groups within the Ansible host file.
+It is easier to maintain the servers with ansible if there are for example 100 servers.
+Patches can be updated easily if there were misconfigurations with ansible-playbooks.
+Also, Ansible is free.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._